-Code Status Indicator HCPCS Code Modifier Description Do Not Bill With EPA/ PA?
-Policy/ Comments NC A4608 Transtracheal oxygen catheter, each A4623 Tracheostomy, inner cannula (disposable replacement only) Purchase only.
+Code Do not status indicator HCPCS Code Modifier Description bill with EPA /PA?
+Policy/Comments NC A4481 Tracheostoma filter, any type, any size, each NC A4483 Moisture exchanger, disposable, for use with invasive mechanical ventilation NC A4608 Transtracheal oxygen catheter, each A4623 Tracheostomy, inner cannula (disposable replacement only) Purchase only.
 Limit: 1 per client, each day.
 A4625 Tracheostomy care kit for new tracheostomy A4626 A4629 Includes: basin or tray, trach dressing, gauze sponges, pipe cleaners, cleaning brush, cotton tipped applicators, twill tape, drape, and sterile gloves.
 Limit: 1 per client, each day.
 Use this code for first 14 days only, then use A4629.
 A4625 should not be billed again after the first 14 days.
 Purchase only.
+NC A4626 Tracheostomy

 NC A4626 Tracheostomy cleaning brush, each